-For taxable years beginning on and after January 1, 2011 the child and dependent care expenses credit is nonrefundable.
+The child and dependent care expenses credit is nonrefundable.

 Registered Domestic Partners (RDP) - For purposes of California income tax, references to a spouse, husband, or wife also refer to a California RDP, unless otherwise specified.
 When we use the initials RDP, they refer to both a California registered domestic "partner" and a California registered domestic "partnership," as applicable.
 For more information on RDPs, get FTB Pub.
 737, Tax Information for Registered Domestic Partners.